 Last month‚ Mayor Herman Mashaba instituted an independent forensic investigation into the entity’s tenders valued at billions of rands.

-This was after information was handed to his office‚ including allegations that the Chikane’s wife was awarded a tender – purported to be a project of the Council for Scientific and Industrial Research. — TMG Digital
+This was after information was handed to his office‚ including allegations that the Chikane’s wife was awarded a tender – purported to be a project of the Council for Scientific and Industrial Research. — Tiso Black Star Group Digital